Antique Washboard: From Laundry Time to Jam Sessions

 Sara was born in Louisville, Kentucky, in the late 1800s, meaning she grew up as a Black woman living in the Jim Crow south.
 Later, she left the south to tour and travel the country, including Puerto Rico, as well as Cuba and Jamaica.
 She was a well-known Vaudeville performer, a talented singer/songwriter and she even recorded under the names Margaret Johnson and Sally Robers

-Sara was the vocalist for her own band, the Sara Martin Jug Band, along with Clifford Hayes on violin, Curtis Hayes on banjo and Earl McDonald playing the jug.
+Sara was the vocalist for her own band, the Sara Martin Jug Band, along with Clifford Hayes on violin, Curtis Hayes on banjo and Earl McDonald playing jug.
 (Sadly, they didn’t have a washboard player.)

 Sara ultimately passed away from a stroke in 1955, just before turning 71.
-You can check out a photo of her gravestone, which is actually unique and pretty cool, just as she would deserve.
+You can check out a photo of her gravestone, which is super unique and pretty cool, just as she would deserve.

 A Personal Reflection on My Washboard